Michael Stoops, tireless warrior to end homelessness, has died

 Stoops’ fight for a living wage, affordable health care and an end to homelessness began in Portland, Oregon, in the 1970s, when his Quaker work called him there to serve.
 There was a need and Stoops was there to fill it.
 He worked with the Burnside Community Council to improve the Baloney Joe’s shelter, a center assisting young homeless patrons with food, shelter and employment assistance.

 During this time Stoops was traveling between Portland and D.C. frequently to work on national advocacy initiatives.
-He worked with Mitch Snyder, creator of the Community for Creative Non-Violence, a major D.C. shelter.
+He worked with Mitch Snyder, whose very public demonstrations pushed the Reagan administration to give the Community for Creative Non-Violence a federal building to be converted to the shelter that is still operating at 2nd and D streets NW today.
 Snyder was the largest national figure in advocacy for the homeless.
 The two worked together throughout the 80s in their fight to end homelessness.
 Mitch was the face and Stoops the brains.
 Behind the scenes Stoops also helped develop the National Coalition for the Homeless from 1982-83.